Mumberthrax/VoatConspiracy/ModerationPolicy.md

 * When users report something, take it seriously and respond as soon as possible - and follow up, even if you have no new information, just to let them know what's going on.

+##### Be active

 * Maintain a reasonable level of activity on the subverse - two weeks without any kind of interaction and the mod is liable to get a ping.

-* Be active and on top of disruption/attacks as they occur.
+* Generally be active and on top of disruption/attacks as they occur.

+##### Don'ts

 * Everyone makes mistakes - including moderators.
 It's ok.
 Admit it as soon as possible.
 If you're late admitting it, don't keep it a secret just go ahead and admit it anyway.
 Accept it and work on improving.

 * Don't make any project or thing claiming to represent the community at large without first discussing it with the community. (e.g. podcasts or newsletters or something)

-* Promote community guidelines that help everyone to get along better.

 ##### Work to support three agendas:

-* Help the community to more effectively organize and process the torrent of information about conspiracies and deep politics in informative and useful ways.
+> * Help the community to more effectively organize and process the torrent of information about conspiracies and deep politics in informative and useful ways.

-* Help to strengthen the community against disruptive elements, such as trolling, flaming, astroturfing, disinformation, misinformation, etc.
+> * Help to strengthen the community against disruptive elements, such as trolling, flaming, astroturfing, disinformation, misinformation, etc.

-* Help to encourage active participation, leadership, and community bonds.
+> * Help to encourage active participation, leadership, and community bonds.

 Facilitate, promote, and create/manage projects which support these three goals.

 Some examples: AMA's, Stickying regular discussion topics chosen by the community, promoting links that help educate about disruptive behaviors and how to identify false or unsubstantiated information, promote community guidelines, movie/book nights/discussions, helping non-moderators to manage some aspects of these projects, etc.

 ### Adding new mods: